Bugzilla and GitHub issue tracking

-To contribute a new issue to bugzilla or to add yourself to one of the existing bugs, you have to create a bugzilla account with your email address as user name.
-Your email address will not be visible to external visitors, but only to other contributors to the FieldTrip project after they have logged in.
-The reason for using the email address as login is that bugzilla uses it to keep you automatically updated on the status of your request.
-I.e., you get an automatic mail whenever someone works on your request.
+To report an issue on Bugzilla or to add yourself to one of the existing bugs, you have to create a Bugzilla account with your email address as the user name.
+Your email address will not be visible to external visitors and will only be used to ask for additional information or to report when the bug is resolved.

-Note that the easier it is for one of the developers to reproduce the bug, the more likely it is that we can fix the problem.
+The easier it is for one of the developers to reproduce your bug, the more likely it is that we’ll fix the problem.
 Good bug reports include a small test script and the data (i.e. mat file) required to reproduce the bug.

-Please create a test script and a piece of data that are both as small as possible to reproduce the problem.
-For example: a *.mat file containing a data structure and a cfg structure, and an instruction like “load the cfg and data from the mat file and run ft_freqanalysis(cfg, data)”.
+Please create a small test script and a piece of data that are both as small and simple as possible to reproduce the problem.
+For example: a .mat file containing a data structure and a cfg structure, and an instruction like “load the cfg and data from the mat file and run ft_freqanalysis(cfg, data)”.